 Participant is assigned a new color when they are promoted to the next phase.
-Randomized testing colors are chosen by 5:00 p.m.
-Central Standard Time (CST) the day prior to required testing.
+Randomized testing colors are chosen by 8:30 a.m.
+Central Standard Time (CST) the day of required testing for all weekday testing and by 5:15 p.m. the day prior for all Saturday and holiday testing dates.